-On October 31, 2022, we acquired CUBIC, a company that specializes in modular systems for the construction of electrical panels, headquartered in Bronderslev, Denmark.
+On October 2, 2023, we acquired Clearpath Robotics, Inc., (Clearpath) a company that specializes in autonomous robotics for industrial applications, headquartered in Ontario, Canada for approximately \$565 million of cash and up to \$50 million of contingent consideration.
 As of the acquisition date, we will record a preliminary purchase price allocation for the assets acquired and liabilities assumed in connection with the acquisition based on their estimated fair values as of the acquisition date.
+We expect to allocate a significant portion of the purchase price to goodwill and intangible assets.
+We will assign the full amount of goodwill to our Intelligent Devices segment.
+We do not expect the goodwill to be deductible for tax purposes.